It is also a key component of Chinese Five Spice, which is arguably the most iconic Chinese spice blend used across China and beyond.

 - In a bowl, mix the Sichuan pepper powder with the vegetable oil, and chile powder if using.

-- Add 3 cups of water and ingredients for the poaching liquid to a pot.
+- Add all the ingredients for the poaching liquid to a pot.
 Bring to a boil and reduce to a gentle simmer.
 Cook for 10 minutes.

 - Add the shrimp and marinade to the poaching liquid.
 Stir to mix.
 Bring to a boil and immediately turn off the heat.
 Remove the pot from the heat.
 Poach the shrimp for 2 minutes, and remove them from the liquid.
 The poaching liquid can be strained and used for soaps.